Skip to main content

 1. Rooting & Ground Disturbance (Most Reliable Sign)

-• Soil turned over in patches or large areas
+• Soil turned over in patches or large churned‑up areas

-• Turf rolled back like a shovel has been used
+• Turf rolled back as if lifted by a shovel

-• Disturbance around creek lines, dams, crops, and pasture
+• Disturbance around dams, creek lines, crops, pastures, and wetlands

-• Fresh rooting appears moist, dark, and recently overturned
+• Fresh rooting: moist, dark, recently overturned soil

 2. Tracks (Hoof Prints)

-Pig tracks are rounded, wide, and blunt, unlike deer which are pointed.
+Pig tracks are rounded, wide, and blunt, unlike the pointed shape of deer.

 • Two rounded toes